nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

-4. The term encapsulation digraph SHALL refer to the relationship digraph for the relationship corresponding to the relationship\_ref attribute in the empty namespace and with value "encapsulation", and with no name attribute.
+4. The term encapsulation digraph SHALL refer to the relationship digraph for the relationship corresponding to the relationship\_ref attribute in the empty namespace and with value "encapsulation" (and with no name attribute).

 5. The encapsulation digraph MUST NOT contain any loops, and MUST NOT contain any cycles in the underlying graph (that is, it must be a